Russian ruble: Exchange rates

 Russia faced steep economic sanctions due to the invasion of Ukraine in early 2022.
 In response to the military campaign, several countries imposed strict economic sanctions on the Russian economy.
 This led to a 32 percent drop in the value of the ruble, which traded at an exchange rate of 120 rubles per dollar in March 2022.
-On 23 March 2022, President Putin announced that Russia would only accept payments for Russian gas exports from “unfriendly countries” in rubles.
+On 23 March 2022, President Putin announced that Russia would only accept payments for Russian gas exports from "unfriendly countries" in rubles.
 This, along with several other actions to control capital flow, coinciding with soaring commodity prices led to the ruble rallying to a record high in May 2022 that economists feel is unlikely to last.
 However, the ruble continued to rally in June 2022, hitting its highest point (51 rubles to the dollar) for the past seven years at the end of the month.

+In early November 2023, the value of the Russian ruble increased slightly reaching a three-month high of 90 against the USD.
+The Russian key interest rate rose to 15% in October.
+Capital control measures, including the mandatory FX sales for Russian exporters imposed by Moscow were also effective to support the value of the currency.
+On 2 November, the U.S. announced new sweeping sanctions against Russian energy exports and limits on foreign currency payments by Russia's Central Bank, which was thought to be another reason for the higher value of the ruble, forcing Russian banks to pay in ruble.
+Stock indices for Russian companies were also up.
+The ruble's overall decline is a major problem for the Russian economy as it increases inflation particularly for imported goods.